 It is a moment of complete vulnerability when you can bravely and honestly admit that your self-esteem is in the gutter.

-Allowing that reality to come into conscious awareness can be
+Allowing that reality to come into conscious awareness can be so uncomfortable that we do everything in our power to deny it, stuff it, ignore it, and numb it.

 I admire my clients who check off the "low self-esteem / low self-worth box" on their intake form.
 At least they've gotten that far.
 There are others who can't even bring themselves to put the check in the box.
 But I get it.
 That admission is scary as f***.